Responsibilities & Administration Matters

 There are a variety of changes that may take place during your candidature that effect the administration of your records, such as change of contact details.
 Student Administration should be contacted as soon as possible so they may make the necessary updates to your records.

-For matters that affect your HDR candidature such as leave of absence, contact the Research Office, so they may assist you in completing the correct form.
+For matters that affect your HDR candidature such as leave of absence, contact the Office of Research Services and Graduate Studies, so they may assist you in completing the correct form.